LL-Program/Minsky/README.md

 ### Download

-You can download the latest version of CHIFEngine from:
+You can download the latest version of Minsky from:

 - Our [Website (Not done)]()
 - The [Releases Tab](https://github.com/LL-Program/Minsky/releases)

-> **Note**: Currently, CHIFEngine supports only Windows x64 systems.
+> **Note**: Currently, Minsky supports only Windows x64 systems.

 ### Build Instructions